astropy/astropy/docs/table/construct_table.rst

 Initialization Details
 ======================

-A table object is created by initializing a :class:`~astropy.table.Table` class object with the following arguments, all of which are optional:
+A table object is created by initializing a |Table| class object with the following arguments, all of which are optional:

 ``data`` : numpy ndarray, dict, list, or Table